-Benefits payable are valued at fair value which comprises the entitlements of members who have claimed a benefit prior to the end of the financial year and the entitlement had not been paid at reporting date.
+Benefits payable are valued in accordance with AASB 1056 and comprise the entitlements of members who have claimed a benefit prior to the end of the financial year and the entitlement had not been paid at reporting date.
 Benefit entitlements rolled over within the Scheme are not included as benefits payable.
 Benefits payable are generally settled within 30 days.